mapbox/react-colorpickr/README.md

 If `reset` is provided as a property with a value of `true` a reset button is added that when pressed, reverts back to the original color when the colorpicker is initialized on the page.
+Defaults to `true`.

 ### Developing